mroguljic/PixelCPETemplates/pixelav_simulation/README.md

 # For easier bookkeeping, add layer + CMS run number to the end of the first line of first file.
 For example: L1U 380947
 cat template_events_d285??.out > template_events_d28721.out
 ```

+## Pixelav simulation for template productio
+Here we simulate tracks at predefined angles (expressed as a grid of track sizes when projected to two local axes of the sensor).
+The procedure is the same as above except that we use an additional file, `runlist.init`, containing the grid of angles.
+The corresponding submission file is `smake_template_2f_bpix2.pbs`